heltonWernik/bing-desktop-for-mac/README.md

 ## How to use
 1. Download this script
+2. On line 25,37,41,42 edit for your path
-2. Test it locally and install all dependencies
+3. Test it locally and install all dependencies
-3. It works...
+4. It works...
 Great, lets do it automatically
-4. Go to `~/Library/LaunchAgents` and paste the file `play.scripts.wallpaper.plist`
+5. Go to `~/Library/LaunchAgents` and paste the file `play.scripts.wallpaper.plist`
-5. Edit `play.scripts.wallpaper.plist` and put the path for the `wallpaper.py` script on "line 10"
+6. Edit `play.scripts.wallpaper.plist` and put the path for the `wallpaper.py` script on "line 10"
-6. Run `launchctl load ~/Library/LaunchAgents/play.scripts.wallpaper.plist`
+7. Run `launchctl load ~/Library/LaunchAgents/play.scripts.wallpaper.plist`

 ## Options
 - Its works for one desktop or for two, just check inside the script